nemixu/Milestone4/README.md

 ### Fonts:
 <p>I have chosen the # font for this project as the font family for this website made sense as it provided a clean and elegant & clean style to go along nicely with the colour scheme.
 And also helped to ensure the information on the site was readable to the user.</p>

+### Icons:
+<p>I have decided to use the collection of icons from font-awesome, as the collection they have are vast and easy to use.
+They have a wide range of icons that have come in handy for things such as the shopping cart and user icon</p>